Eva-QuesAri/Bash-practice-1/README.md

 # Markdown-practice
 I have a mentor on IBM Career Conversation that has help me to improve my employment skills so I will share my practice of Markdown for documentirtn purposes.
+So this is the first step for me to continue with the Bash Practice I have made and document it.

 ## Practice of Markdown for documentations purposes on GitHub